Request a Conversation

 Monthly

 A small group of men.
 One conversation.
-No agenda except what's real.
-Structured enough to be useful.
-Open enough to go where it needs to.
+No agenda except what is real.
+Structured enough to be useful, open enough to go where it needs to.

 Quarterly